dart-lang/site-www/src/_guides/packages.md

 with your SDK version.

-Most [Dart-savvy IDEs][] offer support for using pub that includes creating, installing, updating, and publishing packages.
+Most [Dart-savvy IDEs][] offer support for using pub that includes creating, downloading, updating, and publishing packages.
 Or you can use [`pub` on the command line](/tools/pub/cmd).

 At a minimum,